News location:

 “Total listings are now 13.2 per cent above the previous five-year average in Sydney and 13 per cent higher in Melbourne,” he said.

-Buyers hitting an affordability ceiling was also weighing on price growth, with Sydney experiencing a “spectacular growth phase” since the pandemic.
+Buyers hitting an affordability ceiling was also weighing on price growth, with Sydney experiencing a “spectacular growth phase” since the pandemic, he told AAP.

-Even Adelaide, Perth and Brisbane – which have been consistently high performers – were losing momentum.
+Even Adelaide, Perth and Brisbane – which have been consistently high performers, and helped push the national index higher in September – were losing momentum.

 Adelaide’s 1.1 per cent gain was the lowest monthly rise since June.